andrew/ultimate-awesome/README.md

 - [awesome-mcp](https://github.com/geesugar/awesome-mcp) - A curated list of awesome Model Context Protocol (MCP) resources, tools, and server implementations.
 - [awesome-github-apps](https://github.com/geoffstevens8/awesome-github-apps) - Curated collection of GitHub Apps.
 - [awesome-learning-projects](https://github.com/getiot/awesome-learning-projects) - :fire: Awesome list of learning projects for coding.
+- [free-bash-resources](https://github.com/getvmio/free-bash-resources) - Bash Free Resources | This repo collects 14 of free resources for Bash. 🖥️ Conquer the command line with our Bash Commander repository!
+Explore a rich collection of free Bash learning materials and sharpen your skills in our online playground.
+Essential for system administrators, developers, and .
+- [free-compiler-resources](https://github.com/getvmio/free-compiler-resources) - Compiler Free Resources | This repo collects 54 of free resources for Compiler. 🛠️ Build the tools that build our software with the Compiler Construction Kit!
+This repository houses comprehensive resources on compiler design and implementation.
+Featuring free courses and an interactive online pla.
 - [free-deep-learning-resources](https://github.com/getvmio/free-deep-learning-resources) - Deep Learning Free Resources | This repo collects 76 of free resources for Deep Learning. 🧠 Plumb the depths of AI with our Deep Learning Nexus repository!
 Explore a comprehensive collection of free resources on neural networks and deep learning architectures.
 With our online Playground, implemen.
 - [free-go-resources](https://github.com/getvmio/free-go-resources) - Go Free Resources | This repo collects 29 of free resources for Go. 🐹 Embrace simplicity and efficiency with our Go Playground repository!
 Discover a rich collection of free resources for learning and mastering Go programming.
 With its focus on simplicity and powerful concurrency support, this re.
 - [free-linux-resources](https://github.com/getvmio/free-linux-resources) - Linux Free Resources | This repo collects 54 of free resources for Linux. 🐧 Embark on your Linux journey with our Linux Laboratory repository!
 Featuring an extensive library of free resources and an interactive online Playground, this is your command center for mastering the world's most popular .